yrdsb-peths/hungry-animal-darrenth4i/README.md

 2. Spikes will appear with 1.5 seconds of warning before collision is enabled.
 They will last for 2.5 seconds before disappearing and touching them will result in a game over.
 Every 5 points, an additional spike trap will appear.

-3. A high score value is saved as long as long as it is the same play session.
+3. A high score value is saved as long as it is the same play session.

 4. Pressing "w" will allow the elephant to jump